Yankee Homecoming Golf Tournament – SOLD OUT

-After the tournament, participants and guests will proceed to the dock at Waterfront Park to board the Captains Lady at 4 PM for a dinner cruise hosted by the Starboard Galley Restaurant.
+After the Geno Open, participants and guests will proceed to the dock at Waterfront Park to board the Captains Lady at 4 PM for a dinner cruise hosted by the Starboard Galley Restaurant.
 The menu will include: Caesar Salad and pasta salad, Sirloin Steak Tips, Grilled Chicken and Shrimp, rolls & butter followed by Strawberry Shortcake.

 The Yankee Homecoming Golf Tournament is always a very popular tournament so it is important to register early.
 This event is SOLD Out for 2023!
 Contact Gary Greco at 978-462-1326 to reserve your spot.
 You can also reach out to Gary to sponsor a tee or donate a raffle prize.

 The Yankee Homecoming Golf Tournament, Geno Open Cost is $150 Per Person (Includes Carts, Continental Breakfast, Lunch, Harbor Cruise & Dinner.)
 Guest fee is $30 to bring a spouse or guest on the Harbor Cruise.
 NET proceeds for this event go to support the efforts of the Yankee Homecoming Committee.
-Use 305 Newburyport Turnpike in your GPS as the Address for Olde Newbury Golf Club.
+Use 305 Newburyport Turnpike in your GPS as the Address for Ould Newbury Golf Club.

 Yankee Homecoming Golf Tournament History

 July 31st, 2014 was a day filled with birdies, bogies and pars for most, except Paul Mahoney.
 Unlike any other year, Paul played the 9-hole course with a crew of friends.
 Throughout the day they joked and laughed with each other about various ‘swings and misses,’ until there was nothing to joke about.

 “A number 6 iron, he hit the ball, a perfect swing, it landed three feet before the hole and BOOM, hole in one!” said Paul’s friend and teammate.
 And to the victor goes the spoils, a $10,000 prize.
-According to Yankee Homecoming President Micheal Volpone, this was the first hole-in-one in the tournament’s 30 year history.
+According to Yankee Homecoming President Michael Volpone, this was the first hole-in-one in the tournament’s 30 year history.